 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-78.00% 59.55% 18.76% 6.75% 3.16% 46.45% 14.63% 5.27% 2.46% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+80.00% 60.01% 5.29% 9.06% 4.77% 36.00% 3,17% 5.44% 2.86% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 78% from external and 22% from internal movements.
+Most of the hiring in this job category is external.
+Recruitment is online through the State of Minnesota and is accessible to a statewide pool of applicants.
+There has been limited promotional activity in this job category.
+If there are vacancies, contract language must be followed regarding the filling of internal vacancies.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-22.00% 83.33% 10.00% 10.00% 3.33% 18.33% 2.20% 2.20% 0.73% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 78% from external and 22% from internal movements.
-The value of weight must equal to 100.00% $\rightarrow$ 100.00% Final Avail % 64.78% 16.83% 7.47% 3.20%
+20.00% 62.16% 8.11% 2.70% 2.70% 24.86% 3.24% 1.08% 1.08% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% Final Avail % 60.87% 6.42% 6.52% 3.94%